 A first-year applicant is a student who is entering college directly from high school and/or has never attended a community college or university since graduating from high school.

 The University of Cincinnati is comprised of three campuses that offer different programs.
-When applying on the Common Application, please be certain to search and select the correct campus on your Common App.
 Please do not submit applications for multiple Cincinnati campuses.
 If you are unsure which campus to choose, please contact the Office of Admissions for assistance.

 - University of Cincinnati Blue Ash College (regional campus)